lchristmann/romaji2kana-api/README.md

 1. Install all the dependencies with `npm install`.
 2. Serve the app with `node .` (takes default entrypoint `index.js`) or `node index.js`.
+3. Test it by running requests against it, e.g. http://localhost:3000/v1/is/japanese?q=わたし should return `{"result":true}`

 For the cloud deployment version in `release` branch: